Hello, and welcome!

 Proverbs 3:5 "Trust in the Lord with all your heart, and lean not on your own understanding; In all your ways acknowledge Him, And He shall direct your path."
 NKJV

-Although I am Christian I am comfortable working with people of all belief systems and with those who do not prescribe to any faith.
+Although I am Christian I am comfortable providing services to people not prescribing to the Christian faith.

 Couples Counselling There are times when couples may need the help of a trained professional to work through the problems that arise within their marriage.
 Issues I help with include infidelity, life transitions, role changes, or simply learning how to fight fair and fight less.
 Together we will take a collaborative approach to rebuilding trust and to develop healthy patterns of communication in your relationship.